CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

 boolBenchNonPower/14       16.1 us         16.1 us       173933
 ```

-More interesting results!
-We seem to be slightly worse than the benchmark using a branch for vector sizes 2^10 and 2^11, but over 4x better at the large size (2^12)!
-Let's look at the assembly to understand how this loop differs.
+We're about 3 (or more) times faster!
+Let's look at the assembly to what the low-level differences are.

 ```asm
  20.35 │1c8:┌─→shlx   %rax,%rbx,%rdx                                               ▒